cp-yago/autofi-social-network/README.md

 ## Technologies used and why

-- [TypeScript](https://www.typescriptlang.org/) To enjoy some benefits such as greater productivity and easier understanding of the code.
+- [TypeScript](https://www.typescriptlang.org/) for features such as greater productivity and easier understanding of the code.
-- [React](https://reactjs.org/) Because is component based and easy to learn and use.
+- [React](https://reactjs.org/) because is component based and easy to learn and use.
-- [Eslint](https://eslint.org/) To find problems and automatically fix.
+- [Eslint](https://eslint.org/) to find problems and automatically fix then.
-- [Axios](https://axios-http.com/docs/intro) To make http requests from the browser and easily transform request and response data.
+- [Axios](https://axios-http.com/docs/intro) to make http requests from the browser and easily transform request and response data.
-- [Redux](https://redux.js.org/) To create and manage a centralized state and logic.
+- [Redux](https://redux.js.org/) to create and manage a centralized state and logic.
-- [Styled Components](https://styled-components.com/) To create less bulky components and with scoped styles.
+- [Styled Components](https://styled-components.com/) to create less bulky components and with scoped styles.
-- [Immer](https://immerjs.github.io/immer/) To help us handle with immatable data.
+- [Immer](https://immerjs.github.io/immer/) to help handling immutable data.
-- [Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Jest](https://jestjs.io/) To automatically test our components.
+- [Testing Library](https://testing-library.com/docs/react-testing-library/intro/) and [Jest](https://jestjs.io/) to automatically test the components.

 ## What can be improved in future versions?

-This app was developed to meet the basic requirements but there are several improvements that can be implemented in the future, for example:
+This app was developed to meet the basic requirements but there are several improvements that can be implemented in the future, such as:

 - Pagination: The app is currently listing all API posts with no page limit.
-- Persist the comment in the state: If the page is reloaded the comments are lost
+- Persist the comment in the state: If the page is reloaded the comments are lost.

 ## How to run?

-- Clone this repositóry:
+- Clone this repository:

 ```bash
 $ git clone https://github.com/cp-yago/autofi-challenge.git